CashewRose/Assure-Me/README.md

 <strong><em>
 You must have the following installed:

-Python version 3.7

-Django Version 2.1.1
+python (Version 3.7)

+django (Version 2.1.1)

+twilio

+django-twilio

-if you do not, feel free to install them in a virtual environment for now
+If you do not, feel free to install them in a virtual environment for now

 </strong></em>